Satellite-Based-Crop-Classification/messis/README.md

 poetry install
 ```

 Note if you're using Windows: You need to reinstall torch and torchvision with CUDA support.
 Change `cu121` to your CUDA version and check whether the versions of torch and torchvision match with the ones in the `pyproject.toml` file.
+For more details see: [https://github.com/python-poetry/poetry/issues/6409](https://github.com/python-poetry/poetry/issues/6409)

 ```bash
 poetry shell